Skip to content

 “For many patients, readjusting to life after cancer can prove harder than they expected,” says Policicchio.
 “It’s normal to feel relief and gratitude at completing treatment.
 But patients also report feeling a bit uncertain about what comes next.
 Once a patient completes treatment, it’s quite common for them to experience some anxiety about not being seen as often and to have fears about cancer possibly recurring.
 That’s why it’s important that patients be assessed even after they’ve completed their cancer treatments, so that we can continue to connect them to any services or support they may need.”

-In addition to services available through the Bridge Survivorship Program, the WVU Cancer Institute also provides free resources to our growing, thriving community of cancer survivors.
+In addition to services available through the Survivorship Program, the WVU Cancer Institute also provides free resources to our growing, thriving community of cancer survivors.
 These include:

 • Support groups that let you talk with other people who have (or had) cancer and can relate to what you’re going through